HaskelleTWG/arid_planets_carbon_cycle/README.md

 % land_fraction - Calculates continental land fraction using a hypsometric curve for Earth or Venus.
 Calls Hypso_fun.py to calculate how much of the planet would be submerged by that volume of water.

+%% planetary_carbon_forward_NominalPlot.py
+This script includes a 'forward_model' with nominal values used in single model runs.
+It is nearly identical to planetary_carbon_forward_MC.py but uses single values instead of ranges.
+NominalPlot.py plots the outputs for four different initial water inventories.

 %% carbon_cycle_model - Contains all tested weathering paramterizations described in Section 2.2 of the manuscript.
 Users can choose which paramterization to use in the forward_model. 'weathering_flux' is the WHAK model, 'MAC_weathering_flux' is the MAC model, and 'MAC_LH_wx_flux' is our MAC formulation that includes wind-driven evaporation (Section 2.2.3).
 'MAC_LH_wx_flux' should be used with planetary_carbon_forward_NominalPlot.py, and 'MAC_LH_wx_flux_MC" should be used with planetary_carbon_forward_MC.py.

 %% escape_functions.py